Some of my thoughts on Digital Television

 References

-Federal Communications Commission On June 12, 2009, federal law requires that all full-power television broadcast stations stop broadcasting in analog format and broadcast only in digital format.
-Here's what these requirements will mean for you and your television viewing.
+Federal Communications Commission On June 12, 2009 federal law required that all full-power television broadcast stations stop broadcasting in analog format and broadcast only in digital format.
+Here’s what these requirements meant for you and your television viewing.

 Advanced Television Systems Committee The Advanced Television Systems Committee, Inc., is an international, non-profit organization developing voluntary standards for digital television.
 ATSC Digital TV Standards include digital high definition television (HDTV), standard definition television (SDTV), data broadcasting, multichannel surround-sound audio, and interactive television.

-Public Broadcasting Service (PBS).
-PBS and its member stations are very excited about the transition to digital television, which will allow them to bring viewers even more outstanding programming, as well as offer better sound and picture quality.
+Public Broadcasting Service (PBS) PBS and its member stations were very excited about the transition to digital television, which allowed them to bring viewers even more outstanding programming, as well as offer better sound and picture quality.

-WGBH Educational Foundation One year from now, the biggest change in broadcasting transmission since the 1953 advent of color TV will take place.
-And most Americans say they have no idea why, or how it will affect their ability to watch television.
+WGBH Educational Foundation On June 12, 2009 the biggest change in broadcasting transmission since the 1953 advent of color TV took place.
+And most Americans said they had no idea why, or how it will affect their ability to watch television.

-Editor's note: Dick is a (recently) retired professional broadcast engineer with more than 45 years of experience, who has held a First Class (now General Class) Radiotelephone Operator's License (aka GROL) since 1965.
-One of his primary job functions was design, installation, and maintenance of digital and HD systems and infrastructures.
+Editor’s note: Dick is a (recently) retired professional broadcast engineer with nearly 50 years of experience.
+He has held a First Class (now General Class) Radiotelephone Operator’s License (aka GROL), Elements 1, 3, & 8 since 1965.
+Among his primary job functions was design, installation, and maintenance of high-end Broadcast digital and HD systems and infrastructures.
 He remains involved in broadcasting on a consulting basis.